ironhack-labs/lab-javascript-chronometer/README.md

 To finish up with this lesson, we are going to create the _clear_ feature.
 Remember, we will execute this when the chronometer is stopped, and the user clicks on the right button.
 The behavior here is straightforward: we have to clear all the data on the clock.

-To do that, we will have to set the minutes and seconds to zero in our clock and remove all the `<li>` elements that we could have in the list we created in the previous iteration.
+To do that, we will have to set the minutes and seconds to zero in our clock and remove all the `li` elements that we could have in the list we created in the previous iteration.

-### BONUS Iteration: Milliseconds
+### BONUS Iteration 5: Milliseconds

 Now, we can use our chronometer to calculate how much time we spend on each Ironhack exercise.
 What happens if we want to calculate our time in a race?
 We need to be more accurate with our chronometer.
 How can we be more accurate?
 By adding milliseconds!